 Implement automated security into your development process!

 Like mentioned earlier, XSS attacks are quite difficult to detect.
-This can be changed if you get some external help.
+However, this can be changed if you get some external help.
 Penetration tests can find most sorts of vulnerabilities within your application, but using manual testing is extremely time-consuming and costly – and therefore not possible to be done for every iteration of your web application.

 Your code shouldn’t be untested before any release!

-Automated security scanners like the Crashtest Security Suite can be run weekly, monthly or after every deployment to your test system.
+Automated security scanners like the Crashtest Security Suite can be run weekly, monthly, or after every deployment to your test system.